-Abstract- This paper is focused at providing a solution to optimal power flow problem in power systems by using soft computing approaches.
+Abstract- This paper is focused at providing a solution to optimal power flow problem in power systems by using Genetic Algorithm approach.
 The proposed approach finds the optimal setting of OPF control variables which include generator active output, generator bus voltages, transformer tap-setting and shunt devices with the objective function of minimizing the fuel cost.
-Soft computing optimization methods have been implemented based on genetic algorithm and particle swarm optimization.
-The proposed soft computing techniques are modelled to be flexible for implementation to any power systems with the given system line, bus data, generator fuel cost parameter and forecasted load demand.
-Proposed soft computing optimization techniques have been analyzed and tested on the standard benchmark IEEE 30-bus system.
+The proposed Genetic Algorithm technique is modelled to be flexible for implementation to any power systems with the given system line, bus data, generator fuel cost parameter and forecasted load demand.
+Proposed genetic algorithm technique has been analyzed and tested on the standard benchmark IEEE 30-bus system.
 Results obtained after applying both optimization techniques on American Electric IEEE 30-bus system with the same control variable maximum & minimum limits and system data have been compared and analyzed.
-Proposed methods efficiently optimize and solve the optimal power flow problem with high efficiency and wide flexibility for implementation and analysis on different power system networks.
+Proposed method efficiently optimizes and solves the optimal power flow problem with high efficiency and wide flexibility for implementation and analysis on different power system networks.

-Keywords- optimal power flow, Fuel cost minimization, Genetic algorithm, Particle swarm optimization.
+Keywords- Optimal power flow, Fuel cost minimization, Genetic algorithm.